naturalis/mebioda/doc/week3/w3l8 - TRAIT COVARIATION AND OPTIMIZATION/trait_covariation.md

 Reich et al. 1997.
 PNAS

-Trait Covaraition: From Tropics to Tundra
+Trait Covariation: From Tropics to Tundra
 ----------------
 * Multiple leaf trait relationships  are similar regardless of biome or climate regime |
 ![](legend.png)